Harish – A new city in Israel

 Currently, all first five neighborhoods of Harish are populated.
 During 2022, the number of citizens living in Harish reached 35,000.
 Within the next 2-3 years, at least 50,000 residents are expected to live in Harish, and the population is expected to number about 100,000 residents in the next decade.
 The city's population is mostly secular and national-religious.

 On September 01, 2016, with the establishment of four primary schools and 20 kindergartens and day care centers, the first year of studies opened in Harish.
 On September 2018, more than 2,600 children attended the city’s 4 schools and 42 kindergartens.
 Secondary schools, as well as other schools and kindergartens are expected to open later, following the pace of population growth.

 During 2017, the main commercial avenue opened (Derech Eretz Ave.) which today includes a supermarket, a variety of shops, sick fund branches, fast food, cafés and more.
-At the end of 2020, the number of citizens living in Harish reached 24,000.
+During 2021, the number of citizens living in Harish reached 25,000.

 As a new city, Harish has become an exceptional solution in Israel for young couples and families looking for quality housing at affordable prices, in close proximity and with accessibility to the center of the country.
 Four-room units at high quality of construction standards are sold today at around 1.5 million Shekels.